jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 ![Map script error](https://i.imgur.com/cjXbq07.jpg)

-Currently it is **unable** to call the Heroes' specific debug menu like in SC2, the best way to [debug](https://xkcd.com/1722/) is mostly likely just to print out messages (Text Message).
+It is currently not possible to open the Heroes-specific debug menu as in SC2.
+The best debugging approach is to print output messages.

 ![SC2 debug window](https://i.imgur.com/7IofkYI.png)